-Master of Science in Criminal Justice (M.C.J.)
+Master of Criminal Justice (M.C.J.)

 Applicants for admission complete the joint MCJ form that admits the applicant, if successfully admitted, to both universities.